Banana Wars

 The Banana Wars (Spanish: Guerras bananeras, Haitian Creole: Lagè Bannann) were a series of conflicts that consisted of military occupation, police action, and intervention by the United States in Central America and the Caribbean between the end of the Spanish–American War in 1898 and the inception of the Good Neighbor policy in 1934.
-The military interventions were primarily carried out by the United States Marine Corps, which also developed a manual, the Small Wars Manual (1921), based on their experiences.
-On occasion, the United States Navy provided gunfire support and the United States Army also deployed troops.
+The military interventions were primarily carried out by the United States Marine Corps, which developed a manual, the Small Wars Manual (1921), based on their experiences.
+On occasion, the United States Navy provided gunfire support, and the United States Army also deployed troops.

 With the Treaty of Paris signed in 1898, control of Cuba, Puerto Rico, Guam, and the Philippines fell to the United States (surrendered from Spain).
 The United States conducted military interventions in Cuba, Panama, Honduras, Nicaragua, Mexico, Haiti, and the Dominican Republic.
-These conflicts ended when the US withdrew from Haiti in 1934 under President Franklin D. Roosevelt.
+These conflicts ended when the U.S. withdrew from Haiti in 1934 under President Franklin D. Roosevelt.

 The term "banana wars" was popularized in 1983 by writer Lester D. Langley.
 Langley wrote several books on Latin American history and American intervention, including: The United States and the Caribbean, 1900–1970 and The Banana Wars: An Inner History of American Empire, 1900–1934.
 His work regarding the Banana Wars encompasses the entire United States tropical empire, which overtook the Western Hemisphere, spanning both Roosevelt presidencies.
-The term was popularized through this writing and portrayed the United States as a police force sent to reconcile these warring tropical countries, lawless societies, and corrupt politicians, essentially establishing US reign over tropical trade.
+The term was popularized through this writing and portrayed the United States as a police force sent to reconcile warring tropical countries, lawless societies, and corrupt politicians, essentially establishing U.S. reign over tropical trade.